 Record date: the day when you must be on the company's books as a shareholder to receive the dividend.
 The ex-dividend date is normally set for stocks at two business days before the record date.

 Payment date: the day on which the dividend payment is actually made, which can be as long at two months after the ex date.

 Book now available: Stock Market Trivia Makes a Great Gift!

 Don't forget to reconfirm the ex-dividend date with the company before implementing this technique.

-Disclosure: Author didn't own any of the above at the time the article was written and has no plans to do so in the next 72 hours.
+Disclosure: Author did not own any of the above at the time the article was written.